supaflyENJOY/DynamicsDocs/docs/AdminSetup/InsurancePlan.md

 - *Unit of Measure* – The number of minutes that a single unit of this service consists of.
 See [Healthcare Units](#Healthcare Units).
 - *Minimum Units Required* – The minimum units required to schedule an encounter for this service.
 - *Maximum Units Allowed* – The maximum units allowed to schedule for an encounter for this service.
+- *MUE Limit* - The maximum units allowed to schedule for this service for a patient on one day.

 Once the Insurance Plan Benefit record is saved, the Required Qualifications can be added.